igorski/bitmappery/README.md

 The above will suffice when working solely on the JavaScript side of things.

-## Docker based self host
+## Docker based self hosted version

-#### Step 1 : Go into a folder on your local machine and git clone the BitMappery project :
+#### Step 1 : Clone the BitMappery project into a local folder :

 ```bash
 git clone https://github.com/igorski/bitmappery.git